BlueBrain/nexus/docs/src/main/paradox/docs/fusion/architecture.md

 You can customize the Header of Nexus Fusion by setting up the following environment variables:

-- `LOGO_IMG`: Url for an image to be used as application logo in the Header, for example, `https://drive.boogle.com/jnsjdnsjs`
+- `LOGO_IMG`: Url for an image to be used as application logo in the Header, for example, `https://www.epfl.ch/logo-img.png`
 - `LOGO_LINK`: Url for the logo, for example, `https://www.epfl.ch`
-- `ORGANIZATION_IMG`: Url for the organization page foreground image, for example, `https://www.epfl.ch/KnzZoznHZeuUm3Y03Fnft0yDSY8tRyUf.png`
+- `ORGANIZATION_IMG`: Url for the organization page foreground image, for example, `https://www.epfl.ch/default-org-img.png`
-- `PROJECTS_IMG`: Url for the projects page foreground image, for example,`https://www.epfl.ch/GbQ8UodWgLnJ7WVIzj1zGDONt8Kqjk8L.png`
+- `PROJECTS_IMG`: Url for the projects page foreground image, for example,`https://www.epfl.ch/default-projects-img.png`
-- `STUDIOS_IMG`: Url for the studios page foreground image, for example, `https://www.epfl.ch/KnzZoznHZeuUm3Y03Fnft0yDSY8tRyUf.png`
+- `STUDIOS_IMG`: Url for the studios page foreground image, for example, `https://www.epfl.ch/default-studios-img.png`
-- `LANDING_VIDEO`: Url for the landing page for authentication video, for example, `https://www.epfl.ch/KnzZoznHZeuUm3Y03Fnft0yDSY8tRyUf.mp4`
+- `LANDING_VIDEO`: Url for video in the the landing page, for example, `https://www.epfl.ch/landing-page-video.mp4`
-- `LANDING_POSTER_IMG`: Url for the landing page for authentication poster image when (replace the video when loading, for example,`https://www.epfl.ch/zcWLWwjhru59cdsnCVMy9lqv7vNo0CWC.png`
+- `LANDING_POSTER_IMG`: Url for the video's poster image in landing page (replace the video when loading, for example,`https://www.epfl.ch/landing-page-poster-img.png`
 - `MAIN_COLOR`: Url for the organization page, for example "#062d68"
 - If you use Nexus Forge, it is possible to include a `Forge templates` button by providing the url as `FORGE_LINK`, for example, `https://some-url.hi`